Emerging market currencies to watch

 Emerging market currencies are those used within countries considered to be ‘emerging markets’ (EMs) – a term that has no precise definition but is generally considered to refer to nations that are in a state of transition between ‘developing’ and ‘developed’ status.
 Such countries have often had several years of robust economic growth, are expected to continue to grow rapidly and may be experiencing a period of political, social and demographic transition, which makes it easier to integrate with other economies globally.

-There is no universally agreed list of emerging market currencies, as bodies including the IMF, FTSE, Goldman Sachs, Morgan Stanley, JPMorgan, Dow Jones, Russell and Columbia University all use slightly different metrics to categorise countries as emerging markets.
-However, the countries most commonly thought of as emerging are Brazil, Russia, India, China and South Africa – now collectively known by the acronym ‘BRICS’.
+There is no universally agreed list of emerging market currencies, as bodies such as the International Monetary Fund (IMF), FTSE, Goldman Sachs, Morgan Stanley, JPMorgan, Dow Jones, Russell and Columbia University all use slightly different metrics to categorise countries as emerging markets.
+However, the countries most commonly thought of as emerging include Brazil, Russia, India, China and South Africa – collectively known by the acronym ‘BRICS’.
 The following are therefore generally considered to be emerging market currencies:

 - Brazilian real (BRL)

 - Indian rupee (INR)